obniz/obniz/doc/ad.md

   console.log("changed to "+voltage+" v")
 });
 ```
-You can start without callback function.
+You can start without the callback function.
-callback function can be set at anytime.
+The callback function can be set at anytime.

 ```Javascript
 // Javascript Example